acardiel21/disease-predictor/README.md

 - **Notes Section:** Physicians can add customized notes, observations, or additional details for each case, supporting comprehensive patient records.
 - **Efficient Workflow:** Designed to save time and improve diagnostic accuracy, the idea would be for this tool to be used for busy clinical settings or telemedicine consultations.

-## Motivation
-As I have developed my abilities in data science and programming, I have worked to more deeply explore the connections between this field and healthcare.
-Since the COVID-19 pandemic, it has become abundantly clear just how important health surveillance is-- but collecting all of this data doesn't matter if we can't do anything with it.
-This project represents my personal introduction and exploration to the utilization of health data in analytics and disease prediction.

 ## Datasets
 Used the Symptom-Disease Prediction Dataset (SDPD) from Tucker, Jay (2024), “SymbiPredict”, Mendeley Data, V1, doi: 10.17632/dv5z3v2xyd.1 (https://data.mendeley.com/datasets/dv5z3v2xyd/1), which links symptoms to various conditions.